kan-li/kan-li.github.com/research/index.md

 </span>

 <span id="sparseSVM">
-###Classification of Alzheimer’s Disease patient base on gene expression data <a href="https://" target="_blank">[Post]</a><br>
+###Sparse Classification for High Dimensional Data <a href="{{site.url }}/2016/08/Sparse-classification/" target="_blank">[Post]</a><br>
-The work aims to classify patient with Alzheimer’s Disease (AD) using 500 gene expression.
+The work aims to classify patient with Alzheimer’s Disease (AD) using gene expression data.
 Two methods were adopted to carry out classification: **sparse logistic regression** and **sparse support vector machine**.
 We assessed how well the methods can discriminate between patients based on classification accuracy, sensitivity and specificity.
 A toy model is detailed in the post.
 </span>
 <br>